SAP-samples/teched2024-IN180/exercises/ex5/README.md

 > Access to an onpremise S/4HANA system has not been provided as part of this TechEd exercise.
 The screenshot here is just for your information.
 >
 As seen in the screenshot, we will use the standard GWSAMPLE_BASIC Service.
 You can see that the Service is in an Activated state.

 ![](/exercises/ex5/images/ex5_0.png)

-As a test, we invoke the $metadata resource and can already see that the BusinessPartnerSet collection exists.
+<br>As a test, we invoke the $metadata resource and can already see that the BusinessPartnerSet collection exists.

 ![](/exercises/ex5/images/ex5_0_1.png)
 > [!NOTE]
 > The backend endpoint shown in the picture above can only be accessed in a network that the S/4HANA Onpremise system is installed into.